-Dr. Zadnik has published research in the Journal of Rehabilitation Psychology, the Journal of Trauma and Acute Care Surgery, and the Journal of Surgical Orthopaedic Advances.
-She has presented research at professional conferences, including the Orthopedic Trauma Association Annual Meeting and the American Academy of Orthopaedic Surgeons Annual Meeting.
-Her current research is focused on evaluating program implementation and dissemination for injury programs in trauma facilities and using technology to enhance independence with medication adherence with the prison population as they transition from inmates to parolees.
+Dr. Zadnik has published research in the Journal of Rehabilitation Psychology, the Journal of Trauma and Acute Care Surgery, Journal of Surgical Orthopaedic Advances, Rehabilitation Research, Policy, and Education, American Journal of Occupational Therapy and the Journal of Occupational Therapy Education.
+She has presented research at professional conferences, including the Orthopedic Trauma Association Annual Meeting, American Academy of Orthopaedic Surgeons Annual Meeting, American Occupational Therapy Association and the World Federation of Occupational Therapy.
+Her current research is focused on program development in several areas: Injury prevention, service-learning and collaborative learning experiences among allied health students.